AyeAreEm/impulse/README.md

 ## Features
 - Non null terminated strings
 - Structs
-- Procedural with OOP elements
 - Pointers (odin syntax)
 - Odin / Jai like syntax
-- Macros (run - run a function immediately after creation)
+- Decorators (run - run a function immediately after creation)

 ## Syntax
 A big inspiration fo Impulse's syntax is Odin and Jai with some C. Simplistic minimalism as I would call it.